act-rules/act-rules.github.io/_rules/SC1-1-1-valid-duplicate-accessible-name-for-image.md

 ### Applicability

-The rule applies to any set of HTML or SVG element with the semantic role of `img`, in a document, exposed to assistive technologies, that have an identical [accessible name]().
+The rule applies to any set of HTML or SVG element with the semantic role of `img`, exposed to assistive technologies, that have an identical [accessible name]().

 ### Expectation